Isaac Bashevis Singer: Language and themes

 Singer believed in the power of his native language and thought that there was still a large audience, including in New York, who longed to read in Yiddish.
 In an interview in Encounter (February 1979), he said that although the Jews of Poland had died, "something—call it spirit or whatever—is still somewhere in the universe.
 This is a mystical kind of feeling, but I feel there is truth in it."

-Some of his colleagues and readers were shocked by his all-encompassing view of human nature.
-He wrote about female homosexuality ("Zeitl and Rickel", "Tseytl un Rikl"), published in The Seance and Other Stories, transvestism ("Yentl the Yeshiva Boy" in Short Friday), and of rabbis corrupted by demons ("Zeidlus the Pope" in Short Friday).
-In those novels and stories which refer to events in his own life, he portrays himself unflatteringly (with some degree of accuracy) as an artist who is self-centered yet has a keen eye for the sufferings and tribulations of others.
+Some of his colleagues and readers were shocked by the breadth and frankness of his treatment of human nature.
+He wrote about lesbian desire in "Zeitl and Rickel" ("Tseytl un Rikl"), published in The Seance and Other Stories; a young woman who disguises herself as a man to study Talmud in "Yentl the Yeshiva Boy", published in Short Friday; and rabbis corrupted by demons in "Zeidlus the Pope", also published in Short Friday.
+In novels and stories that refer to events in his own life, he portrays himself unflatteringly, with some degree of accuracy, as an artist who is self-centered yet has a keen eye for the sufferings and tribulations of others.